Metal Dollar (XMD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metal Dollar Historical Price

-According to the latest data gathered on Metal Dollar live price page, the current price of Metal Dollar is 1.006USD.
-The circulating supply of Metal Dollar(XMD) is 836.56K XMD , giving it a market capitalization of $840.96K.
+According to the latest data gathered on Metal Dollar live price page, the current price of Metal Dollar is 1.007USD.
+The circulating supply of Metal Dollar(XMD) is 836.56K XMD , giving it a market capitalization of $842.03K.

 The Metal Dollar Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XMD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.